huozhi/bunchee/README.md

 ### Use NPM Script

-Declare your main field and module field in package.json, then call bunchee cli in build scripts
+Declare your main field and module field in package.json, then call bunchee cli in build scripts.
+If you're using typescript, types will be generated automatically based on your package.json field `typings` or `types`.

 ```json
 {